 Moving Carriers

-Moving brokers are not actually moving companies, but they don’t always make this fact clear on their websites.
-A company operating as a broker employs salespeople that act as middlemen between customers and licensed moving companies.
+Brokers act as intermediaries, matching customers with licensed carriers.
+They don’t transport goods themselves, but they don’t always make this fact clear on their websites.
+A company operating as a broker employs salespeople who act as middlemen between customers and licensed moving companies.
 Brokers can have dozens to thousands of professional movers in their networks and can negotiate prices among these partners when bidding out your moving services.

 An advantage of using a broker is that you will typically receive lower moving estimates due to competitive bids.
 Because many brokers have extensive partner networks, you can also expect wide coverage areas and a prompt booking process.
 But remember that a broker is not authorized to transport household goods with its own trucks or teams.